CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     ```

-    and then see if the Pod still fails:
+1. And then see if the Pod still fails:

     ```sh
     $ oc get pods